Fort Williams Park

 Fort Williams Park is a 90-acre park in Cape Elizabeth, Maine, encompassing numerous historical sites.
-Perhaps most famous for having Portland Head Light on its grounds, the park also encompasses the decommissioned and largely demolished United States Army post Fort Williams, which was operational during World War I and World War II.
+Famous for having Portland Head Light on its grounds, the park also encompasses the decommissioned and largely demolished United States Army post Fort Williams, which was operational during World War I and World War II.

 Historic sites

 Portland Head Light

 Portland Head Light is a lighthouse inside Fort Williams Park in Cape Elizabeth, Maine.
 Construction began in 1787 at the directive of George Washington, and was completed on January 10, 1791.
 Today, Portland Head Light stands 80 feet above ground and 101 feet above water, its white conical tower being connected with a dwelling.
 The 200,000-candlepower, DCB 224 airport-style aerobeacon is visible from 24 miles away.
 The grounds and the keeper's house are owned by the town of Cape Elizabeth, while the beacon and fog signal are owned and maintained by the U.S. Coast Guard as a current aid to navigation.
 It was added to the National Register of Historic Places as Portland Head light [sic] on April 24, 1973, reference number 73000121.